 - a strategy.

-Communication coach Alex Lyon explains the difference in even further detail in this video, so go ahead and check it out.
+Communication coach Alex Lyon explains the difference in further detail in this video, so go ahead and check it out.

 What makes a speech persuasive?